Like a Dragon: Infinite Wealth: Plot

 With Lani and Akane safe in Japan, Kasuga and Kiryu regroup in Ijincho, where Ebina contacts them, saying that the rehabilitation program has been approved by the government, then reveals that he has Sawashiro hostage at the Millennium Tower in Kamurocho, Tokyo.
 The group then splits up: Kasuga's group returns to Hawaii to stop Bryce, while Kiryu's group assaults the Millennium Tower with Daigo, Saejima, and Majima's assistance.
 In Hawaii, Kasuga's team assaults Nele Island and discover a natural cave filled with barrels of nuclear waste, revealing Palekana's waste disposal facility as a lie.
 Kasuga confronts Bryce, who reveals his plan to use the island to store many nations' darkest secrets and gain global influence.
 Kasuga defeats him, and Chitose livestreams the entire facility's nuclear waste and confesses to being Tatara.

 Kiryu's team confronts Ebina and find a barely living Sawashiro.
 Having a grudge against Arakawa and the entire yakuza, Ebina reveals his actual plan behind the Palekana deal: to force the yakuza to work on Nele Island's nuclear waste disposal, slowly torturing and killing them with radiation poisoning.
 Kiryu defeats Ebina, and as he sympathizes with his anger, begs him to give the yakuza a chance to atone.
 Kiryu then falls unconscious and is evacuated to a hospital.
 Meanwhile, Kasuga tracks down an injured Eiji hiding in Kamurocho, and convinces him to turn himself in.

-A month later, the public has forgotten Bryce, Ebina, and Eiji's crimes and moves on to the next controversy.
+A month later, the public has largely moved on from the Seiryu/Palekana controversy.
 Tomizawa devotes more time to helping the homeless in Hawaii, Chitose becomes the chairwoman of her family business, and Lani assumes her role as Sage to rebuild Palekana with Akane's assistance.
 Kasuga attempts to properly confess his feelings for Saeko, but inadvertently embarrasses her by wearing a t-shirt celebrating their relationship.
 Meanwhile, Kiryu's adopted daughter Haruka Sawamura and her son Haruto visit Kiryu at the hospital just as he's about to receive treatment.
 When the doctor asks to confirm his name, Kiryu answers with his real name.